 - Credit card – the SPG Credit Card from American Express (more on this later).

 - Rental cars – Earn up to 5,000 points on Hertz Rentals.

 - Member referral – Earn up to 50,000 points when your friends and family become members.

 - Shop Rewards – As part of the Marriott Rewards More, you can earn or redeem for points for your favorite brands.

 Some positives of the program are:

-- Reward flexibility – points can be used for hotel stays, flights with no blackouts, room upgrades, event tickets, airline miles, discounted rooms, and more.
-Because SPG is a true travel rewards program tied to a major brand and not a bank or credit card, usually means its rewards have a much higher value.
+- Reward flexibility – they can also be used for hotel stays, flights with no blackouts, room upgrades, event tickets, airline miles, discounted rooms, and more.
+Because the program is a true travel rewards program tied to a major brand and not a bank or credit card gives its reward options a much higher value.

-- Transfer options – points can be transferred to more than 30 airline reward program, most at a better than 1:1 ratio.
+- Transfer options – points can be transferred to more than 40 airline reward program, most at a ratio of 3:1.
 Amex Membership Rewards transfers are also available at a 3:1 ratio.
-You can even transfer to your family members living at the same address free of charge.

-- SPG Moments – the SPG Moments points auction is a cool way to experience a high-end event at a low cost.
+- Marriott Moments – the Marriott Moments are a cool way to experience a high-end event at a low cost.
 Many of the experiences are one-of-a-kind and not available elsewhere.

-- Earning variety – There is variety of ways to earn points, not just at hotels.
+- Earning variety – There is a variety of ways to earn points, not just at hotels.